eigengrau-ch/strapi-plugin-cookie-manager/README.md

 <img src="https://github.com/eigengrau-ch/strapi-plugin-cookie-manager/blob/main/public/plugin-sidebar.jpg" alt="Screenshot of sidebar with Cookie Manager installed" />

 You will notice that the plugin generated new content types named `cookie`, `cookie-category` and `cookie-popup`.
-Initially the relation fields are not populated!
+Initially the relation fields are not populated for `cookie` and `cookie-category`!
 That means they won't show in your API.

 In order to get them populated, just edit the following files like below: